foundation-ui/design-system/apps/stories/src/docs/components-usage.md

 ### Components Hierarchy

 `@foundation/components` is made of low-level components that handles common interactions you'll need to build User Interfaces.
-They can be used as is or combined with other components to handle more complex interactions such as pages shortcuts, collapsible list of actions.
+They follows the [Atomic Design Methodology](https://atomicdesign.bradfrost.com/chapter-2/) and can be used as is or combined with other components to handle more complex interactions such as pages shortcuts, collapsible list of actions.

 > Components are classified in three categories, based on their usage on a User Interface: `Bases`, `Layers` and `Layouts`.